autoplot/documentation/javadoc/org/autoplot/aggregator/AggregatingDataSource.md

-# org.autoplot.aggregator.AggregatingDataSourceData Source that aggregates (or combines) the data from granule files containing
+# org.autoplot.aggregator.AggregatingDataSource

- data for intervals.
+Data Source that aggregates (or combines) the data from granule files containing data for intervals.
 For example, https://cdaweb.gsfc.nasa.gov/istp_public/data/polar/hydra/hyd_h0/$Y/po_h0_hyd_$Y$m$d_v$v.cdf?ELECTRON_DIFFERENTIAL_ENERGY_FLUX&timerange=20000109 is the aggregation of daily files from the CDAWeb.
 This provides an